 Each unit is required to develop its own criteria for promotion and tenure which must be implemented by the PTU.
-These discipline-specific criteria may be written at the PTU or school/college level (or both) consistent with the wishes of the faculty of the unit and approved by the dean.
-These criteria must be in writing, must have the broad support of the faculty in the appointment unit, must be consistent with these Guidelines, and must be approved by the appropriate PTU head and/or dean, and by the Senior Vice President for Academic Affairs and Provost.
+These discipline-specific criteria may be written at the PTU or school/ college level (or both) consistent with the wishes of the faculty of the unit and approved by the dean.
+These criteria must be in writing, must have the broad support of the faculty in the appropriate PTU head and/or dean, and by the Senior Vice President for Academic Affairs and Provost.
 It is the primary function of the PTU to evaluate a candidate's dossier rigorously, exercising the judgment and discretion necessary in evaluating a candidate's overall contributions, following the criteria developed by the PTU and/or college and appropriately approved.